-8.13.2 Switching operations preview in the Runtime
+8.13.2 Switching preview in the Runtime

-In the Runtime screen Switching operations preview displays the upcoming switching operations with date and consequence:
+In the Runtime, the switching operations preview screen displays the upcoming switching operations with time and consequence:

-9. Internal state of the components
+9 Internal state of the components

 Internally in the Load Management different states for the components are carried along.
 This states can be shown using a variable.
 We recommend to monitor the states with reaction matrix and e.g. to evaluate them in the Chronological Event List.